Nikhil15gupta/TreeSearch/README.md

           can be used to run Python script from inside the environment.

       ii.
-To run Python scripts with the command line, you need to open a command-line and type in the word python, or python3 if you have both versions, followed by the path to your script.
+To run Python scripts with the command line, you need to open a command-line and type in the word python, or python3 if you have both versions, followed by the path to your script(TreeSearch.py).

  **NOTE:  Please ensure all the files are present at the same location**